s3ni0r/spark-base/README.md

 }
 ```

-## Contexts and application
+## Contexts

-### Wrapper function to expose contexts
-- These wrappers functions initiates contexts and execute a block of code inside a try closure and ensures that sparkContext is closed at the end
+These wrappers functions initiates contexts and execute a block of code inside a try closure and ensures that sparkContext is closed at the end

 #### Spark context
 ```scala
 def withSparkContext(appName: String = s"Job_${getCurrentDate()}", isLocal: Boolean = false)